Stoner19/chainbot/README.md

 for example:

 ```
-post to dev-updates
+post to development-
-test/ directories comin’ atcha1
+Warning of the Day
 ___
-yo, be on the lookout for a `test/` directory starting to make it’s way into your project roots.
-Don’t be alarmed, it’s supposed to be there, just don’t touch or delete it or else I’ll be rly rly mad.
-Also, it should be ignored by git, so if you see it making its way into your commits, *DON’T COMMIT IT*.
-In the very near future you’ll be getting more info on wha this directory is and what it does.
+No matter what, do not create angry monkeys.
 Stay turned for more details.
 ```

 You can use message formatting in the post message, and if you want create a post with two separate title/message combos, separate them with three line breaks like so:

 ```
-post to dev-updates
+post to news
 Message Title One
 ___
-Message body one
+Message Body One

 Message Title Two
 ___
-Message body two
+Message Body Two
 ```

 ## Built With